nimashanishadi/ESP32_Set_Up/README.md

 2) Install ESP-IDF v3.3.1: After installing ESP, you need to install ESP-IDF.
 For using this toolkit you need v3.3.1 of ESP-IDF.
 Documentation link :
 (https://docs.espressif.com/projects/esp-idf/en/v3.3.1/get-started/index.html).
-      - To obtain a local copy: open terminal, navigate to the directory you want to put ESP-IDF, and clone the repository using git clone command: cd ~/esp git clone -b v3.3.1 --recursive https://github.com/espressif/esp-idf.git ESP-IDF will be downloaded into ~/esp/esp-idf.
+      - To obtain a local copy: open terminal, navigate to the directory you want to put ESP-IDF, and clone the repository using git clone command cd ~/esp git clone -b v3.3.1 --recursive https://github.com/espressif/esp-idf.git ESP-IDF will be downloaded into ~/esp/esp-idf.
-        Do not miss the --recursive option.
-If you have already cloned ESP-IDF without this option, run another command to get all the submodules: cd esp-idf
-          git submodule update --init --recursive
+      - Do not miss the --recursive option.
+If you have already cloned ESP-IDF without this option, run another command to get all the submodules: cd esp-idf git submodule update --init --recursive
       - Set up IDF_PATH variable on your PC: Setting may be done manually, each time the PC is restarted.